Beijing bikini

-The Beijing bikini is a phenomenon observed in China during hot summer months in which men roll up their shirts and expose their bellies, often with a cigarette in hand.
+The Beijing bikini is a phenomenon observed in China during hot summer months in which men roll up their shirts and expose their midriff, often with a cigarette in hand.
 In Mandarin, a derogatory term for it is "bǎngyé" (膀爷), which loosely translates to "exposing oneself like a grandfather".

 Practice

-The phrase "Beijing bikini" refers to the practice where men in Chinese cities roll up their shirts to expose their bellies during hot summer months, including in parks, street corners, on motorbikes, and at open restaurants.
+The phrase "Beijing bikini" refers to the practice where men in Chinese cities roll up their shirts to expose their midriff during hot summer months, including in parks, street corners, on motorbikes, and at open restaurants.
 The practice has also gained visibility internationally, with Chinese tourists displaying the Beijing bikini at landmarks such as New York City's art museums, Buckingham Palace in London, and the Eiffel Tower in Paris.

 Based on traditional Chinese medicine, the practice of exposing one's midriff is believed to facilitate the circulation of warm "qi" energy around the internal organs.
 Therefore, men commonly roll up their shirts without hesitation, embracing this cultural belief.